Domestic homicide review (DHR)

 A Domestic Homicide Review (DHR) is a review of the death of a person, aged 16 or over, where the death has, or might have, resulted from violence, abuse or neglect by:

 - a person they were related to, or who they had an intimate personal relationship with

 The purpose of a DHR is to understand where there are lessons to be learned and to make an action plan to prevent other homicides.

 We carry out our reviews using Home Office guidance:

-South Cumbria CSP Domestic Homicide Reviews: Multi-Agency Statutory Guidance for the Conduct of Domestic Homicide.
+- South Cumbria CSP Domestic Homicide Reviews: Domestic homicide reviews: statutory guidance

-There has been one domestic homicide review and report in South Lakeland:
+- there has been one domestic homicide review and report in South Cumbria